 This teabowl and saucer were produced during a prosperous and innovative time for Chinese ceramic production, driven by the prolific export of ceramics to the West.
 The decoration depicts a hen and cockerel mating, a motif used on Chinese porcelain due to its symbolic nature.
-In Chinese culture, the rooster is a symbol of prosperity due to their ability for quick reproduction and, as a result, used throughout the Chinese marriage ceremony, leading the couple into a happy future.
-A matched rooster and hen in turn symbolise a pair of Mandarin ducks which mean a blissful pairing of love.
+In Chinese culture, the cockerel is the 10th symbolic animal of the ‘Twelve Terrestrial Branches’ representing life of the universe and prosperity, due to their ability for quick reproduction.
+As a result, the animal is used throughout the Chinese marriage ceremony, leading the couple into a happy future.
+Birds were a popular decorative theme on Chinese porcelain in the early 18th century, with cockerels depicted more than any other bird.
+A matched cockerel and hen in turn symbolise a pair of Mandarin ducks which mean a blissful pairing of love.
 In other surviving examples where this motif appears, the hen and rooster are overlooked by a female figure or courting couple, an extenson of its romantic symbolism.